luiscoco/eShop_Aspire-Tutorial-Step3_WebApp_Catalog/README.md

 ![image](https://github.com/user-attachments/assets/befeda3b-fe47-4c28-930d-90d6aa1f420f)

-## 6. We create new folders in the WebAppComponents project
+## 6. We Create new folders in the WebAppComponents Project

 We create these folder in the project

 ![image](https://github.com/user-attachments/assets/08e490d2-7748-486d-beec-d80d729bb5ed)

-## 7. We add the Sevices in the WebAppComponents project
+## 7. We Add the Sevices in the WebAppComponents Project

 **ICatalogService.cs**